EricRohlfs/blog/docs/cleaningUpEvents.md

 I use to use the bound method.
 Where you have the function, then a named property that binds this to the function.
 Then you have a named property to delet in the disconnected callback.
 This approach works but has a bit too much ceremony and verbosity for my liking.

 Today on StackOverflow I saw an example using the abort controller.
+[StackOverflow removing anonymous events](https://stackoverflow.com/a/72673200/654366)
 I've used the abort controller before but never thought to use it for cleaning up events on disconnected callback.

 This approach works great with ananoymous functions and I really like the separation of concerns.